tasmota/docs/README.md

 #### Tabs

-Start each tab section with `=== "Tab title`.
-[More information...](https://facelessuser.github.io/pymdown-extensions/extensions/tabbed/) and indent the tab content by 4 spaces.
+Start each tab section with `=== "Tab title"` and indent the tab content by 4 spaces.
+[More information...](https://facelessuser.github.io/pymdown-extensions/extensions/tabbed/) .

 #### Superscript text
 Enclose text in `^ ^` to superscript it.
 Example `H^2^0` renders H<sup>2</sup>O